 She was “floored.”
 I responded that I hoped that the floor was clean.
 My past certainly has not been.
 What’s more, I spent much of my life never fully understanding how dirty I was.

 Long before I joined Everyday Feminism, I joined Facebook and began reconnecting with childhood folks who knew that younger me.
-One woman, who I had never been particularly nice to in my adolescence, praised an article I wrote on and asked how I “started to get it.”
+One woman, who I had never been particularly nice to in my adolescence, praised an article I wrote on male privilege and asked how I “started to get it.”

 Though she didn’t say it like this, the question I heard, knowing my history, was: How did you go from being such an asshole to a writer for Everyday Feminism?

 A fair question, one I more than earned.

 But it’s a complicated question.
 First, I’m still a bit of an asshole, though I make a conscious effort to keep any assholery separate from systems of oppression.
 Second, I have editors telling me this piece is supposed to be an article, not a memoir.

 But the article-length answer is that, over the course of my life, I have found numerous frameworks to help me makes sense of my behaviors – and unlearn them, or at least try to.

 Let’s start with what I learned from working with DV organizations:

 1. The Power and Control Wheel